GLMM Fundamentals

 ICC = 0 means no group differences — all variability is at the individual level.
 ICC = 1 means no within-group differences — all variability is between groups.

 When ICC is small, ignoring group structure and using GLM produces nearly identical results.
 However, the impact depends not only on ICC but also on group size.
-The design effect DEFF=1+(nˉ1)×ICC\text{DEFF} = 1 + (\bar n - 1) \times \text{ICC} (where nˉ\bar n is the average group size) provides a rough measure of standard error inflation.
+The design effect DEFF=1+(nˉ1)×ICC\text{DEFF} = 1 + (\bar n - 1) \times \text{ICC} (where nˉ\bar n is the average group size) provides a rough measure of variance inflation.
+Standard errors are inflated by a factor of DEFF\sqrt{\text{DEFF}}.
 When ICC is large, a mixed model is necessary.

 Non-Gaussian Families